pyepics/pyepics/doc/installation.rst

   1. tests involving subarrays are known to fail with Epics base earlier than 3.14.11.

-  2. The autosave module relies on the 3rd part extension pyparsing, which seems to not work correctly for Python3.1.
+  2. The autosave module relies on the 3rd part extension pyparsing, which seems to not work correctly for Python3.

   3. The wx module is not automatically tested.

-  4. CA is known to not work with 64-bit Python on 64-bit Windows.
-It *does* work on 64-bit Linux, and CA  works with 32-bit Python on 64-bit Windows.
+  4. CA is not yet working with 64-bit Python on 64-bit Windows.
+It *does* work with 32-bit Python on 64-bit Linux, and CA works with 64-bit Windows.
+I can get the 64-bit ca.dll to load with 64-bit Python, but there seems to be some disagreement about the lengths of basic C data types (for example, does a double take 8 or 16 bytes).
      This is being investigated....

 Development Version
 ~~~~~~~~~~~~~~~~~~~~~~~~